boostorg/hana/doc/tutorial.md

     but that do not necessarily belong to a concept.

   - `boost/hana/ext/`\n
     This directory contains adapters for external libraries.
+For a component named `xxx` in a namespace `ns`, the external adapter lives in the `boost/hana/ext/ns/xxx.hpp` header.
+For example, the external adapter for `std::tuple` lives in the `boost/hana/ext/std/tuple.hpp` header, while the external adapter for `boost::mpl::vector` is in `boost/hana/ext/boost/mpl/vector.hpp`.

-Only the strict minimum required to adapt the external components is included in these headers (e.g. a forward declaration).
+    Note that only the strict minimum required to adapt the external components is included in these headers (e.g. a forward declaration).
 This means that the definition of the external component should still be included when one wants to use it.
 For example:
     @snippet example/tutorial/include_ext.cpp main

   - `boost/hana/detail/`\n